-Key approaches to research into therapy, organisations, leadership and education include the heady cocktail of systemic - social constructionist - collaborative - reflexive - dialogical - narrative - appreciative - relational - embodied ways of knowing and know-how, doing and being.
-I see systemic practice as transformative inquiry.
+So I find it helpful to move around in the swirl of systemic - social constructionist - collaborative - reflexive - dialogical - narrative - appreciative - relational - embodied ways of knowing and know-how, doing and being.

-I am interested in developing reflexive practice research methodology and see systemic inquiry emerging on a bridge with our cousins in the playing fields of qualitative inquiry.
+My work involves developing and supervising reflexive practice research methodologyand linking arms withh our cousins in the playing fields of qualitative inquiry.